Real Estate & Rental · Durham, NC

 Frequently Asked Questions

 Yes.
-The Department of Labor's Wage and Hour Division has recorded 2 enforcement cases against CITY OF DURHAM, resulting in $77,732 in back wages owed to 56 affected employees.
+The Department of Labor's Wage and Hour Division has recorded 2 enforcement cases against City of Durham, resulting in $77,732 in back wages owed to 56 affected workers.
 These cases involve violations of federal labor laws including minimum wage, overtime, and other worker protections.

-CITY OF DURHAM operates in the Real Estate & Rental sector (NAICS code 531190).
-This industry has 1,651 employers tracked by PlainWorker, with 1,763 total OSHA inspections and $4.36M in cumulative penalties.
+City of Durham operates in the Real Estate & Rental sector (NAICS code 531190).
+This industry has 1,674 employers tracked by PlainWorker, with 1,815 total OSHA inspections and $4.01M in cumulative penalties.

-CITY OF DURHAM's total OSHA penalty of $0 is below the Real Estate & Rental industry average of $2,639 per employer.
+City of Durham's total OSHA penalty of $0 is below the Real Estate & Rental industry average of $2,394 per employer.
 The employer has 1 inspections compared to the industry average of 1.1 per employer.
+For a direct comparison, Cohen Brothers Realty Corporation in New York, NY is a similar real estate & rental employer with $0 in current penalties.

 Explore PlainWorker